Find out if you’re a candidate.

 There are several steps you can take to reduce your risk of developing diabetic neuropathy.
 Keeping your blood pressure under control, maintaining a healthy diet, being active every day, and not smoking can all help you feel better overall.

-You may be a candidate for HFX if you haven’t relief with other treatment options like pain medication, surgery, or other modalities, if you have nerve-related chronic pain, and you are experiencing pain in your back, trunk, legs, and/or arms.
+You may be a candidate for HFX if you haven’t found relief with other treatment options like pain medication or surgery and have nerve-related chronic pain or are experiencing pain in your back, trunk, legs, and/or arms.

-If your doctor decides that you’re a candidate for HFX, you can try the device in a temporary one-week trial.
-The trial system delivers the same therapy as the implanted device.
+If your doctor decides that you’re a candidate for HFX, you can try the device in a temporary one-week trial to decide if it’s right for you.

 Yes, HFX is covered by all major commercial health plans and Medicare.
 Specific coverage language and indications may vary by plan type.
 Please call Redefine Healthcare’s office to confirm your specific plan at (732) 979-2003.